NgiapPuoyKoh/student-resource-tool/MS1UXD.md

   - FAQ resource for students
   - Tool for the curator to upload answers to FAQ
   - Easy to update and maintain
-  - Timely and effecctive delivery of information to students and minimize FAQ activity in Slack and Tutor channels
+  - Timely and effective delivery of information to students and minimize FAQ activity in Slack and Tutor channels
   - Information content
   - Answers to FAQ by topic and category